Climate change: Five things we have learned from the IPCC report

 Prof Petersen is a former Dutch government representative at the IPCC, and was an observer at the approval session that produced this report.

-"It's understated, it's cool, it's not accusing, it's just bang, bang, bang, one clear point after the other.
+"It's understated, it's cool, it's not accusing, it's just bang, bang, bang, one clear point after the other."

 The clearest of these points is about the responsibility of humanity for climate change.